open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 >     the example of tuning for `ReadSize` for a single 64-channel Intan chip.
 >     We only tested `ReadSize` values that are a power of 2, but `ReadSize` can
 >     be fine-tuned further to achieve even tighter latencies if necessary.
-> -   **As of OpenEphys.Onix1 0.7.0**: Although `ReadSize` can be set to any
+> -   **As of OpenEphys.Onix1 0.7.0:** As long as you stay above the minimum
->     value by the user (besides the constraint described in the previous bullet
+>     mentioned in the previous bullet point, `ReadSize` can be set to any value
->     point), the ONIX1 Bonsai package rounds this `ReadSize` to the nearest
+>     by the user.
+The OpenEphys.Onix1 Bonsai package will round this `ReadSize`
->     multiple of four and uses that value instead.
-For example, if you try to
+>     to the nearest multiple of four and uses that value instead.
+For example,
->     set `ReadSize` to 887, the software will use the value 888 instead.
+>     if you try to set `ReadSize` to 887, the software will use the value 888
+>     instead.
+> -   If you are using a data I/O operator that has capacity to produce data at
+>     various rates (like <xref:OpenEphys.Onix1.DigitalInput>), test your chosen
+>     `ReadSize` by configuring the load tester to produce data at the lower and
+>     upper limits that you expect data to be produced during your experiment.
+>     This will help ensure excess data doesn't accumulate in the hardware
+>     buffer and desired closed-loop latencies are maintained throughout the
+>     range of data throughput of these devices.
+> -   Running other processes that demand the CPU's attention might cause
+>     spurious spikes in data accumulation in the hardware buffer.
+Either reduce
+>     the amount other processes or test that they don't interfere with your
+>     experiment.

 These two tables together demonstrate why it is impossible to recommend a single correct value for `ReadSize` that is adequate for all experiments.
 The